aukedejong/lovelace-windrose-card/README.md

 ### Object actions

-The tap and double-tap actions described in the Home Assistant documentation are supported.
+The hold, tap and double-tap actions described in the Home Assistant documentation are supported.
 See link:
 [Home Assistant action documentation](https://www.home-assistant.io/dashboards/actions/)

 See example yaml below on how to use.